Ana Nikolić: Controversy

 In November 2010, Nikolić was detained in a police station in Rakovica for driving under influence.

 Following the Fukushima nuclear disaster in 2011, Nikolić claimed she was foster caring a Japanese baby boy.
 She subsequently faced scrutiny after Serbian daily newspaper Kurir had reported that the baby was in fact Chinese from a family residing in New Belgrade.
-Nikolić firmly denied the allegations, stating that the baby's parents decided to come "as soon as possible" to take him back to Japan since the media scandal had erupted.
+Nikolić firmly denied the allegations, stating that the baby's parents decided to come "as soon as possible" to take him back to Japan after the media scandal had erupted.

+In December 2014, she described the then Prime Minister of Serbia, Aleksandar Vučić, as "irresistible".
+In May 2023, she invited followers on Instagram to join the government-organized counter-demonstration organised by Vučić's Serbian Progressive Party against the 2023 Serbian protests.

 In June 2022, she was caught up in another media scandal when she released her demo of the song "Provereno", which had already been released by Milica Pavlović as a part of her album Posesivna.
 Pavlović disclosed her intentions to file a lawsuit against Nikolić several days after.
 No legal actions were eventually taken regarding the incident.

-In August 2022, Nikolić was condemned for her homophobic statements about the EuroPride event in Belgrade, saying that she, "like the Church", disapproves pride parades.
-Nikolić subsequently stated that she has never "turned her back" on the LGBT community.

 Personal life

-While working on her 2016 album, Nikolić started dating Serbian record producer and artist Stefan Đurić Rasta.
-They married on July 28, 2016.
-Nikolić gave birth to daughter Tara on 3 August 2017.
-The couple filled for a divorce in November 2018.
+On 28 July 2016, Nikolić married music artist Stefan Đurić Rasta.
+Their daughter, Tara, was born on 3 August 2017.
+The couple filled for a divorce in November the following year.